 We can schedule appointments during the work week or on the weekend.
 10am is often a good time, particularly on a Saturday or Sunday morning in summer.
 Afternoons in summer often don’t work because of the heat.
 In the cooler months there is often some flexibility.
 Saturday afternoons are usually off limits due to the fact that I work 7 days a year, and average less than 6 days off per year (including weekends), so I need a little time to spend with my family and/or snooze without the phone ringing.

-That being said, I absolutely want you to visit.
+That being said, I absolutely want you to visit if you meet our qualification criteria.
 And if you have kids with allergies, I will insist that you visit to make sure this is the right breed for you.